Skip to menu Skip to content Skip to footer

 Published 2 Oct, 2020 · 3-minute read

-The Bachelor of Politics, Philosophy, and Economics (Honours) (PPE) is one of the most engaging programs on offer at UQ's Faculty of Business, Economics and Law.
+The Bachelor of Politics, Philosophy, and Economics (Honours) (BPPE) is one of the most diverse programs on offer at UQ's Faculty of Business, Economics and Law.

-UQ PPE student Oliver Friendship shares some of the perks of studying the program and provides some useful tips on how to make the most of your university experience.
+UQ PPE graduate Oliver Friendship shares some of the perks of studying the program and provides some useful tips on how to make the most of your university experience.

-UQ’s PPE program is unique among degrees because of its variety.
-It combines three quite disparate, but not unrelated, study areas, and provides a fantastic academic challenge to students who excel across the board.
-It allows you to improve your mathematical abilities alongside your written expression; and your critical thinking alongside your research abilities, in a way that is unparalleled in any other program.
+UQ’s PPE degree is unique because of its variety, combining 3 disparate, but not unrelated, study areas.
+It can improve your mathematics and research abilities, written expression and critical thinking in a way that is unparalleled in any other program.

 Getting the most out of the UQ PPE experience

-My single biggest piece of advice for all new and aspiring Bachelor of PPE students at UQ is to physically turn up to uni as much as you can.
+My best advice for all Bachelor of PPE students at UQ is to physically turn up to uni as much as you can.

-In the age of recorded lectures it can be tempting to skip classes and catch up on them later, but physically being present as much as possible ensures that you have the best chance of thriving in your degree.
-I can honestly say that the bulk of my university friends were made through lectures and tutorials.
+In the age of recorded lectures, it can be tempting to skip classes and catch up on them later.
+But physically being present as much as possible ensures you have the best chance of thriving in your degree.
+I can honestly say I made the bulk of my university friends by attending lectures and tutorials.

-Not only does this network of friends provide an obvious social boon to my university experience, but we also help each other out with assignments and study, so it brings out the best in my academic work as well.
+Not only did this network of friends provide an obvious social boon to my university experience.
+It brought out the best in my academic work as well.

-I recommend that all new UQ students should, without exception, join their relevant faculty club or society.
-For PPE students, this means getting a $5 membership to the wonderful PPE Society (UQPPES) and maybe one to the Economics Society (UQES) as well.
+I recommend all new UQ students should, without exception, join their relevant faculty club or society.
+For BPPE students, this means the wonderful PPE Society (UQPPES) and maybe the Economics Society (UQES) as well.

-These clubs and societies organise a vast array of fantastic social and academic events that will make your time at university more enjoyable and stimulating while giving you endless opportunities to meet other students who are also studying PPE.
+These clubs and societies organise a vast array of fantastic social and academic events that will make your time at university more enjoyable and stimulating.
+They also provide endless opportunities to meet other students who are also studying philosophy, politics and economics.

 UQ also has numerous special interest clubs that are well worth getting a membership to as well.
 From surfing to debating, you’ll be sure to find something that suits you.

-While much is made of the step up from high school to uni, the greatest difference I personally noticed is just how much more work you have to do without any form of supervision when you get to university.
+The greatest difference between high school and uni I noticed is how much work you have to do without any form of supervision.

 This freedom and flexibility comes with obvious bonuses of course, but it’s worth keeping in mind just how self-motivated and driven you need to be to achieve the grades you want.
 I recommend making a study diary, never allowing yourself to get more than one week behind when learning content and starting on assignments as early as possible.